coronel08/my-notes/notes/docs/aws.md

 * Dedicated Host - Fully dedicated to one host

 * AWS Resource Groups - Use to create custom console for environments and view/manage resources easily.

+* AWS Cost & Usage report - contains the most conprehensive set of AWS cost and usage data
+* AWS Cost Explorer - visualize and understand and manage AWS cost and usage, forecast up to 12 months ahead.

 ### Scaling
 * EC2 Auto Scaling - Auto optimizes servers and instances to meet needs, can set min, desired, and max.
 Cannot span multiple Regions.